 Industrial chicken farm.
 Credit: Photoarte: Shutterstock

-Want to stop a factory farm in your area and help us help you end the intensive livestock system for good?
+Want to stop a factory farm in your area and help end the intensive livestock system for good?

-We’ve spent years supporting everyday people combat the spread of factory farming in their local areas – here's what we think you need to challenge new developments, report environmental harms and breaches, and build a local campaign for change.
+We’ve spent years supporting everyday people combat the spread of factory farming – here's what we think you need to challenge new developments, report environmental harms, and build a local campaign for change.

 1 Get informed

-The intensification of farming is often justified by claims of increased food security, rural development, and consumer demand for meat.
+The intensification of farming is often justified by claims that it improves food security, rural development, and consumer demand for meat.
 In reality, it’s:

 • Feed-intensive, relying on soy imports from places like South America where it’s linked to deforestation, land grabs, and violence to Indigenous communities.